Independent, Local, and International film in the

 7th Art Board of Directors 2016

 Joined the CInemapolis team in 2013.
 Formerly the executive director of the Community Arts Partnership of Tompkins County, Bossard has more than a decade of non-profit arts management as well as degrees in screenwriting and popular culture studies.

-Award winning documentarian Sue Perlgut formed CloseToHome Productions to reach a wide-ranging audience with videos that feature topical and socially relevant issues.
-In addition, Perlgut is a director of local and regional theatre, including the Senior Theatre Troupe of Lifelong in Ithaca.
-She volunteers for local non-profits and is an arts and culture representative to the tourism Board of Tompkins County.
+Movies are Sue Perlgut’s passion, both going to them and making them.
+She is an award-winning documentarian who formed CloseToHome Productions to reach a wide-ranging audience with documentaries/videos and installations that feature topical and socially relevant issues.
+Perlgut is also the director of the Senior Theatre Troupe of Lifelong in Ithaca.
+She is the chair of the board of Cinemapolis and volunteers for other local non-profits.
+In 2017 she helped to organize the Women’s March in Ithaca.

 Derek serves as General Counsel at GrammaTech, Inc., He’s originally from Clearwater, Florida, but graduated from Cornell (B.S.
 Engineering) in 2003.
 He next attended the Catholic University, Columbus School of Law, graduating in 2006.

 Arpi is a psychotherapist in private practice.
 She is the former Executive Director of the Alcohol & Drug